glentner/hypershell/docs/_include/config_param_ref.rst

     ``.port``
         Port number to connect with database server.
-        The default value depends on the provider, e.g., 5432 for PostgreSQL.
+        The default value depends on the provider, e.g., 5432 for Postgres.

     ``.user``
         Username for databaser server account.